 Performance monitoring of the trained and deployed RAN AI/ML in Model Inference shall be supported, Model Performance Feedback from Model Inference to Model Training shall be kept and FFS shall be removed.

-Performance monitoring of the trained and deployed RAN AI/ML in Model Inference may be supported / not precluded.
+Performance monitoring of the trained and deployed RAN AI/ML in Model Training may be supported / not precluded.
 Whether any modifications are needed to the Functional Framework figure will be discussed in the second round.

 Several papers [4], [6], [9] propose to clearly distinguish Feedback from Actor to Data Collection and Model Performance Feedback from Model Inference to Model Training.
 Feedback from Actor to Data Collection is related to system performance, measurements and KPIs, while Model Performance Feedback from Model Inference to Model Training is related to how good the current RAN AI/ML model is fit for the current environment.